LaunchCodeEducation/java-web-development/docs/_sources/assignments/new-techjobs-oo.rst.txt

 To turn in your assignment and get credit, follow the :ref:`submission instructions <how-to-submit-work>`.

-Fill in small fields.

-Fill out Job class.

 Refactoring JobData class.

 Testing...
 ID generator, .equals.

 TDD to build toString method.

-Refactor classes to use inheritance.